wealdtech/ethereal/README.md

 $ ethereal transaction up --transaction=0x581560df6b07612293996772a40966e8b85f70af2d53eee624513324fad8a99a
 ```

-For this command to succeed the gas price needs to be higher than that of the existing transaction; if not supplied explicitly it will default to just over 10% higher than the gas price of the transaction to be cancelled (the minimum it can be incremented for the cancellation to be accepted).
-A specific gas price can be supplied with the `--gasprice` argument as normal.
+For this command to succeed transaction's maximum base fee and priority fee must both be increased by 10% over that of the existing transaction; this will happen automatically.

 #### `wait`